 CHAIN OF RESPONSIBILITY COURSE

-The unit of competency TLIF0001 Apply Chain of Responsibility legislation, regulations and workplace procedures is delivered as face-to-face training for 6 hours over one day.
+The unit of competency TLIF0009 Ensure the safety of transport activities is delivered as face-to-face training for 6 hours over one day.
 This is 75% training and 25 % assessment.

 This course is delivered within the client premises.

 Purpose of the Training and Assessment Strategy

 This Training and Assessment Strategy is applicable to the current learner cohort and it is a document that is used for the commissioning of the trainer/assessor to commence the training in TLIF0009 Ensure the safety of transport activities .

 This Training and Assessment Strategy will change as the learner cohort needs change and therefore there will be several such strategies co-existing.